Did You Know?

 |Three or more in combination||$60.00|

-A computer generated renewal application will be sent to all Nebraska based carriers apportioned before September 1.
-The application is divided into three separate sections with information specific to each carrier: Carrier and ownership information, Mileage information, and vehicle information.
-The renewal application is to be completed and returned to this office with any and all changes made to the fleet, and a receipted copy to the HVUT (IRS Form 2290).
-PRISM rules state that you update your MCS150 annually, a copy of the MCS150 will accompany the renewal.
-Motor Carrier Services will process the renewals as received in the office.
+A computer generated renewal application will be sent to all eligible Nebraska based carriers in mid-September.
+The application is divided into three separate sections.
+Carrier and ownership information, Mileage information, and vehicle information.
+The renewal application is to be completed and returned to this office with all changes made to the fleet, and a receipted copy of the HVUT.
 An invoice will be sent to you upon completion of processing.
 Upon payment of the invoice the credentials will be mailed on December 1st.

-$32.00per ton, based upon the Combined Gross Weight (CGW) plus
+$32.00per ton, based upon the Combined Gross Weight (CGW) multiplied by the distance percent plus

 $3.00 fee is assessed for each power unit the first time it is registered as part of the applicant's fleet and is issued a permanent power plate.